TaWald/InstanceNrrd/README.md

 ## Usage
 ### CLI
-To use you from the CLI you can call `toinstance`:
+You can use it from the CLI by calling the `toinstance` command:

 ```bash
 # Convert a file or a dir to instance segmentations
 toinstance -i <path_to_file_or_dir_with_files> -o <path_to_output_dir>
 ```

-Moreover you can specify the following arguments:`
+Moreover you can specify the following arguments:
  - `"-lc", "--label_connectivity"` - The connectivity for the connected components can be `[1, 2, 3]` --  1: only face 2: face and edge 3: face, edge, and corner
  - `"-dk", "--dilation_kernel"` - Can be used pre-labeling to dilate the semantic map and allow connecting close-by points even without corner neighbourhood.
 Can be `["ball", "cube", "diamond", "octahedron"]`
  - `"-dkr", "--dilation_kernel_radius"` - The radius of the dilation kernel.
 Larger Kernels merges instances that are further away -- (Integer) Voxel radius of the kernel